stegasaur/async-challenge-1/README.md

 # Async Challenge - Intermediate 3 - ECS

 ### Brief
 ExplodeMe Inc is deploying a new service.
 It is a containerized web server that will be running on ECS Fargate.
 When it is deployed, the containers keep dying.
 It is your job to figure out why and fix it.
-Ultimately, the containers should be running and accessible via the load balancer.
-Visiting the hostname given by the Terraform stack output alb_dns_name should return "Hello World".
+Ultimately, the ECS service should reach a steady state with 2 tasks running.

 ### Setup
 1. Clone this repo